Want to make your team more productive?

 It happens to any team.
 Everyone is aligned and is working together to crush quarterly goals.
-Then all of a sudden, progress halts and along with it, productivity levels start to plummet.
-As a manager or team leader, you’re probably hitting your head against your desk in order to understand why your team’s output has taken a downturn.
+Then all of a sudden, progress halts and along with it, team productivity levels start to plummet.
+As a manager or team leader, you’re probably hitting your head against your desk in order to understand why your team’s productivity has taken a downturn.

 Today’s modern teams are expected to consistently produce great results in a short amount of time.
-This better and faster style to working, without providing an opportunity for collective introspection, is the swift track to low productivity and efficiency.
+This better and faster style to working, without providing an opportunity for collective introspection, is the swift track unfortunately to low productivity and efficiency.

 In a study by E&Y and The Energy Project, they found that team who regularly check-in as a group to share their plans, setbacks, and successes on a weekly basis were “so much more efficient and productive that they were able to get their work done in fewer hours.”